 Knippers is currently working on the development of a domed structure, the Elytra Pavilion, which will make its debut at this year's Garden Show.
 The pavilion is made of thin fibers held together by steel wires: it is a magnificent proof of interlocking and efficient weight distribution.

-At the end of the assembly and positioning, a second polymeric shell is placed on the first to better protect the whole: the final goal is to create more living spaces using fewer materials: a philosophy that will change the way we design, build, use and recycle. .
+At the end of the assembly and positioning, a second polymer shell is placed on the first to protect the whole better: the final goal is to create more living spaces using fewer materials: a philosophy that will change the way we design, build, use and recycle. .